jiaruh/Momentum/Sources/MomentumUI/MomentumUI.docc/MomentumUI.md

 ## Design Principles

-- Consistency: All components follow the same visual design language
-- Accessibility: Components support VoiceOver and other accessibility features
-- Responsiveness: Components adapt to different screen sizes and orientations
+All UI components in MomentumUI follow consistent design principles: they maintain the same visual design language, support VoiceOver and other accessibility features, adapt to different screen sizes and orientations, and are self-contained and reusable.
-- Modularity: Each component is self-contained and reusable